Discover my current regimen (since August 2015) more info

 Several cut-up stalks of celery lying beside in formation ready to be juiced

-• Antioxidant Activity of Apium graveolens Extracts [2]
+• Antioxidant Capacity of Celery Extracts [2]

 Illustration showing how antioxidants protect us from free radicals